fsr/csharp-lessons/_exercises/A05_shapes.md

 - a `private` field and `public` for the radius
   - if the radius changed (per `set`) it should recalculate the area
 - a constructor that take the radius of that `Circle` as a parameter
-- the implementation of the given calculation method for the area
+- override the implementation of the given calculation method for the area

 ### Step 4